Skip to main content

 Troubleshooting Steps

-• Check the last reported battery of the sensor that is reporting as Dormant.
-If the battery% is less than 5%, its time to replace the batteries.
+• Check the last reported battery of the sensor that is reporting as 'dormant.'
+If the battery % is less than 5%, replace the batteries.

 • The signal strength to the gateway must be >-85 dBm for the sensor to communicate to the gateway.
 Note that even if the sensor data is not reported, the RSSI will still be recorded if a gateway is able to pick it up.

-This alert indicates the device in question has, while assigned to the current account, has never checked in with the Meraki Cloud controller.
+The device never checked in with the Meraki Cloud controller even though it is assigned to the current account.
 This is common to see straight away after a first-time setup and should be resolved after a few minutes.
 However, that is not always the case.

 Troubleshooting Steps

-• Confirm the color of the power status light on the device
+• Confirm the color of the status light on the device.

 Triggers